devfake/flox/README.md

 If you import an backup, all movies in your database will be deleted and replaced.
 Be sure to make an current backup before you import.
 The import will download all poster images.

 Export and import can also be used for the update of flox itself.
-Export you movies, download a new version of flox, run all commands and import your backup.
+Export your movies, download a new version of flox, run all commands and import your backup.
 Done.

 ### Alternative Language